Last Updated on 7 April, 2022 by Samuelsson

 In 2000, the Mini-Hang Seng Index Futures were introduced at one fifth the size of the original contract.
-The introduction of the mini contract enabled individuals with smaller capital access to the Hang Seng market through futures.
+The introduction of the mini contract enabled individuals with smaller capital access to the Hang Seng market through futures contracts.

 Advantages of HSI Futures

 As with most types of futures, the Hang Seng Futures contract is a useful tool for traders who wish to hedge against price movements, as well as for those who want to adjust their portfolio allocation with the help of leverage.
 Here are some more advantages of the Hang Seng Futures Market: